 - Now, click on the check box next to the Show Develop menu in menu bar option to enable the Develop menu.

-- Close the Advanced preferences window.
+- Close the Advanced Preferences window.

 - You’ll have a new item in the Safari menu bar called “Develop“.